Should you read this? Do you have a lot of “shoulds” rolling around in your head? If the answer is “yes,” I wrote this article for you.

 Get a piece of paper and a pencil.

 - Make a list of your current shoulds.

 - For one week, when you notice a should, add that to your list.
 Notice the three kinds of shoulds — when you think you should be doing something differently, when you think others should be doing something different and when you think others think you should be doing something different.

 - At the end of the week, look at your list.
 Cross off the things that aren’t have-tos.
 And really think deeply about the ones you think are have-tos.
 Circle them.
 Sleep on it.
 Look at your list again.
 Are the have-tos really have-tos?
 If they are, they might be important.
 Pay attention to them.

 So, who are you under there under all of that should-itis?
-Let’s clear it up and see what happens — maybe you’ll find something like a Low Pressure Life! 😉
+Let’s clear it up and see what happens — with less pressure, you might gain a whole new perspective.

 What is one should you are ready to be free from?

 Follow me on Facebook for more ideas.